projectara/greybus-spec/source/bridged_phy.rst

 Protocol.
 It notifies the peer that a control line status has changed, or that there is an error with the UART.

+Note that the UART Serial State Operation is unidirectional and has no response.

 Greybus UART Serial State Request
 """""""""""""""""""""""""""""""""